Dr. Anu Bajaj FAQs

 What should I expect during my first consultation?

-Your first consultation should include a discussion of your goals, medical history, anatomy, and recovery expectations.
-It is also the time to decide whether surgery, a non-surgical treatment, or a combined approach makes the most sense.
+Your first consultation will include a discussion of your goals, medical history, anatomy, and recovery expectations.
+It is also an opportunity to review what surgical and nonsurgical options may best align with your needs and goals.

 What makes Bajaj Plastic Surgery different?